 Any form of the verb be which includes am, it, is, are, were, was, has been, are being, etc. Also, become and seem are linking verbs.
 These verbs are called true linking verbs because they are always linking verbs.

-But how do you tell when these words are being used as an action verb and when they are connecting the subject of the verb to more information?
+But how do you tell when these words are being used as an action verb and when they are being used as linking verbs?
 It’s not as difficult as you may think.

 One handy little trick is to see if you can substitute is, and, or are and see if the sentence still makes sense.
 If it does then you’re dealing with a linking verb.
 If it doesn’t make sense after the substitution, then it’s an action verb.
 Here are a few examples of this trick in action: